Get a property report and suburb profile for any property in Australind

 Australind rental market trends

-The rental market in Australind has experienced moderate growth, with house rents increasing by 8.3% over the past year to $650 per week, while unit rents have remained stable at $560 per week.
-This stability in unit rents, combined with the rise in house rents, suggests a balanced market, making Australind an attractive option for both renters and investors seeking steady returns in a growing community.
+The rental market in Australind has remained stable, with house rents holding steady over the past year at $650 per week, while unit rents have seen a modest increase of 3.4% to $600 per week.
+This stability, combined with the suburb's appealing lifestyle and amenities, makes Australind an attractive option for both renters and investors seeking consistent returns.

 Suburbs near Australind